This page may contain affiliate links. Learn More.

 Set up your compost area.
 If you plan to compost in your garden, now is the time to get the composter set up and start working it.

-What vegetables to plant now
+What to plant in May

 Seedlings or small plants that can be transplanted in May are cucumbers and summer squash.
 Other plants that should be planted only as seedlings and not direct seeded that can be planted in May are, herbs, peppers, tomatoes, and tomatillos.